namtzigla/cookbook-fog_cloud/README.md

 # Attributes
 When resource is created it sets `node['fog_cloud']['volumes']` which is an array of hashes.
 Each hash is the information for one volume instance.
-All data for that volume can be access from the has.
+All data for that volume can be access from there.

 Sample `node['fog_cloud']['volumes']`: